 The Italian program of the Romance Languages Department addresses the study of Italian literature, film, cultural studies and critical theory.
 Research interests include literature as it relates to history and politics, philosophy, the history of science, and art history, as well as film, aesthetics, gender studies and literary theory.
-The program has a standing faculty of four.
+The program has a standing faculty of five.
 Graduate courses are offered in Dante, Boccaccio, and Petrarch, and on all literary periods from the middle ages to the twentieth century.
 There are no courses, nor is there any focused research interest in Italian linguistics or philology, except in the context of pedagogy.

 The collection meets most of the curricular and research needs of the University's program.
 Its special strengths, based on collections acquired in the nineteenth and early twentieth centuries, are in the literatures of the Middle Ages and the Renaissance, especially in Dante, Boccaccio, and Tasso.